PFAS: Per- and Polyfluoroalkyl Substances

 Assembly Bill 756 (2019-Garcia), approved by the Governor on July 31, 2019, and codified as Health and Safety Code section 116378 (HSC §116378), authorizes the State Water Board to issue orders requiring public water systems to monitor for PFAS.
 Since 2020, the Division of Drinking water has issued several general monitoring orders to public water systems in California.
 It is required by HSC §116378 that if monitoring results in a confirmed detection, then a water system must report that detection in the annual Consumer Confidence Report (CCR).
 Additional requirements and information regarding PFAS general orders issued by the Division of Drinking water can be found at the PFAS DDW General Order webpage.

+The Division of Drinking Water has issued PFAS General Monitoring Orders on two previous occasions.
+The monitoring for those orders is complete, and the orders have since been rescinded.
 On February 16, 2021, the Division of Drinking Water issued General Order DW-2021-0001-DDW pursuant to HSC §116378 for the testing of 18 PFAS on and in the vicinity of United States Department of Defense sites.
-The order was sent to 150 public water systems with 356 wells.
+The order was sent to 150 public water systems with 356 wells, combined.
 Sample collection and analysis were to be conducted quarterly for four subsequent quarters starting on or before June 30, 2021.
 Sample analysis was to be performed using EPA Method 537.1.
 Public water systems ordered to monitor under DW-2021-0001-DDW received direct communication regarding their compliance.
 No action is required of public water systems that did not receive direct communication regarding the order or were not named in the order.
 More information including order text, list of systems/wells for monitoring, and analyte list can be found at the PFAS DDW General Order webpage.

 On August 27, 2020, the Division of Drinking Water issued General Order DW-2020-0003-DDW pursuant to HSC §116378 for the testing of 18 PFAS to expand on the detected result from previous monitoring of PFAS ordered in 2019.
-The order was sent to 224 public water systems with 887 wells.
+The order was sent to 224 public water systems with 887 wells, combined.
 Sample collection and analysis were to be conducted quarterly for four subsequent quarters starting on or before December 31, 2021.
 Sample analysis was to be performed using EPA Method 537.1.
 Public water systems ordered to monitor under DW-2021-0003-DDW received direct communication regarding their compliance.
 No action is required of public water systems that did not receive direct communication regarding the order or were not named in the order.
-More information including order text, list of systems/wells for monitoring, and analyte list can be found at the PFAS DDW General Order webpage.
+More information including order text, lists of systems/wells for monitoring, and analyte lists for these orders can be found at the PFAS DDW General Order webpage.

 On March 2019, the Division of Drinking Water issued HSC §116400 Orders to 600 water system sites.
 Nearly 250 locations in the vicinity of airports with fire training and response areas, and municipal solid waste landfills are being reported to the State Water Boards for four consecutive quarters.
 Resulting dataset of this monitoring can be found at this file: pfas_monitoring_Q1Q2Q3Q4.xlsx.